kwadjoWusu/DataStructureFinalProject/README.md

 Events within a specified month can be quickly accessed using a hash table.

 5. Event Conflicts:
-New events scheduled for the same day and time as another event will be alert the user and warn about event scheduling conflicts.
+New events scheduled for the same day and time as another event will alert the user and warn about event scheduling conflicts.

 6. Event Reminders:
 Events reminders can be managed and displayed using a priority queue.